feliperomero3/SportsStoreApp/README.md

 ## Getting started

 1. Clone the project
-2. Open the solution file with Visual Studio 2019
+2. Open the solution file `SportsStoreApp.sln` with Visual Studio 2019
 3. Right click the solution node on the Solution Explorer tool window and click on 'Restore Client-Side Libraries'
 4. Open a command prompt at the root of the project and execute the following